GE-ANP Aircraft Nuclear Propulsion Project, NEPA, POPSEE, Unofficial Archives

-Hello and Welcome!
-Curious about the United States nuclear jet engine and nuclear-powered aircraft programs?
 In the 1950s, two nuclear development programs were underway: one to design the airframe for a nuclear-powered engine and the other to develop the engine, better known as Aircraft Nuclear Propulsion (ANP).
 The Consolidated Vultee Aircraft Company (Convair) conducted the airframe research and development program.
-Both Pratt & Whitney and the General Electric Company researched the propulsion program.
+Pratt & Whitney and the General Electric Company researched the propulsion program.

-The ANP studied two methods for nuclear-powered jet engines: the Direct Air Cycle and the Indirect Air Cycle.
+The ANP program studied two methods for nuclear-powered jet engines: the Direct Air Cycle and the Indirect Air Cycle.
 Pratt & Whitney attempted the Indirect Air Cycle, and General Electric in Evendale, Ohio, developed the Direct Air Cycle.
-While the Indirect Air Cycle was not able to solve the excessive weight issues, the Direct Air Cycle was popular because it was simple, reliable, and doable.
+While the Indirect Air Cycle could not solve the excessive weight issues, the Direct Air Cycle was popular because it was simple, reliable, and doable.

-Direct Air Cycle engines were able to start quickly; they worked by passing compressed air in a closed loop configuration through the reactor where it could be heated before moving into the turbine and returning to the reactor.
+Direct Air Cycle engines were able to start quickly; they worked by passing compressed air through the reactor where it was heated before moving into the turbine and out the nozzle.
 First tested using the J47 engine, the GE X-39 engine proved to be highly successful with several upgrades made to the system at later stages of the development program.

 All together, the propulsion program and the airframe research and development program cost $24 billion (1950s), $2 Billion of which paid for the engine development program.
 Added benefits grew from the research, forming a long list of significant contributions to the nuclear field, including reactor size reduction, shielding improvements, new alloys and new metallurgical understandings, fuel element improvements, synthetic oils, improved reactor theory calculations, shielding for electronics, and greatly improved safety measures.